flamesky0/tanenbaum/README.md

 I'll name it Tanenbaum

 ## Used technologies
-I use **stm32f407vet6** mcu with FreeRTOS, LwIP, tinyusb, LL(Low Level) device drivers
+I use **stm32f407vet6** mcu with FreeRTOS, LwIP, tinyusb, LL(Low Level) platform device drivers

 I build it *without* using STM32CubeMX and HAL
 (I can talk eight hours straight why I've come to such decision)

-Also used provided by MCU's support package files such as linker script, asm startup file, CMSIS regs definitions
+Used only provided by MCU's support package files such as linker script, asm startup file, CMSIS regs definitions, almost header-only LL library.

 I use CMake for building (gcc-arm-none-eabi toolchain)

 ## Current status
-For now ready usart driver - tx - rx natively by irq,

-newlib ported, so freertos uses its heap allocated on ccmram.
+newlib ported, write, read, sbrk syscalls implemented. write and read work with uart, and sbrk allocates memory on ccmram (core coupled memory with fixed-latency access time, 2 cycles).
+In order to achieve it linker script was amended.

-rtc is working and clocked by LSE, powered by battery.
+rtc (real-time clock) is working and clocked by LSE, powered by battery.

-tinyusb is ported so enumeration succedes.

-cli is added
+tinyusb is ported so enumeration succedes, mcu acts like hid device (mouse in my case), read data over adc from joystick and sends movement information over usb to PC.

+cli is working over uart so you can retrieve (or set) information about date and time from rtc, blink led.

 Commands to build project: